David “Knife” Fabris

 NYC Jazz Record: "Lettuce Prey is many things but above all it is terrific music." (full review here - scroll down to page 30)

 Sea of Tranquility: "There's more than enough to entice the average Jazz fan to lend an ear, oodles of craziness which will invite the more avant-garde aboard, and a smattering of earth shattering smacks which will cause the more adventurous of the Rock brigade to prick up their ears..." (full review here)

 Thanks for visiting and remember, riffage is good for the diet!

 The music of guitarist David Fabris has been steeped deeply in an eclectic pool of influences.

 These influences are evident in the variety of performances and ensembles to his credit.
-He has recorded three CDs (Hatology, Soulnote) and toured internationally with his mentor, third stream pianist Ran Blake, to great acclaim.
-A fourth release, recorded live in Lithuania in December 2010 is scheduled for release this year.
+His newest CD, Lettuce Prey, seamlessly travels between the worlds of Jazz, Rock, and Contemporary Classical music.
+He has recorded four records (Hatology, Soulnote, NoBusiness) and toured internationally with his mentor, third stream pianist Ran Blake, to great acclaim.
+He is also currently a member of the experimental big band, the Pittsburgh Collective, and the punk-cabaret trio IMPetus.

 He was a reserve guitarist for Bernie Worrell, a founder of the seminal funk band Parliament.
-He is currently a member of the experimental big band, the Pittsburgh Collective, which is garnering attention for its debut CD, Live at the Knitting Factory (Oxingale Records, ‘07).
 Mr. Fabris is also the founder of the Fabulous School of Music in Beverly MA and an adjunct professor at St. Thomas Aquinas and Passaic County Community College.